jfspps/Data-Structures-and-Algorithms/24_Search_trees.md

 ## Red-black search trees ##

 Red-black trees are height-balanced binary search trees, in which each node is either red or black.
 Some of the ideas about balancing come from 2-3-4 trees.
+As will be apparent, red-black trees are essentially a different way of describing 2-3-4 trees, and shows the same operations and restrictions however with respect to the colour of the node: red and black.

 The root node is black. `NULL` nodes (e.g. nodes after leaf nodes) are signified by black nodes.

 The number of black nodes from and including the root to other black nodes is always the same (a red-black tree is balanced if it satisfies this criteria).
+One can include or preclude the black NULL 'leaf' nodes when assessing the balance, the sum should be the same provided the choice is the same.

 Two consecutive/joined red nodes are not permitted.